 Minerals & Rock Powders

 Even though biodynamics is primarily about organization and biological activities, soil mineralization must be considered.
 It is pretty hard to organize something if it isn’t there.
 Many soils need gypsum or elemental sulfur.
 Many soils also need boron, especially after nitrogen fertilization, but also following overgrazing or clean cultivation.
 Silicon may also be needed to get the soil biology up and running so it can release more silicon from the surfaces of soil particles.
-It too is depleted by overgrazing, clean cultivation or nitrogen fertilization.
-Many ‘organic’ farms using raw manure — especially chicken manure — as a nitrogen source deplete their sulfur, boron and silicon.
+It too is depleted by overgrazing, clean cultivation, or nitrogen fertilization.
+Many ‘organic’ farms using raw manure — especially chicken manure — as a nitrogen source, which deplete their sulfur, boron, and silicon.

-In addition to silicon rock powders, lime will provide calcium, dolomite also provides magnesium, and rock phosphorus provides silicon, calcium and phosphorus.
+In addition to silicon rock powders, lime provides calcium; dolomite provides magnesium; and rock phosphorus provides silicon, calcium, and phosphorus.
 There are also natural potassium sulphates, and many rock powders provide trace elements.
 For high pH soils with large excesses of sodium and potassium, the remedy may be humates and zeolite to buffer pH and build additional storage capacity.